HMS Queen Charlotte (1810): Career

 Queen Charlotte spent a short amount of time as part of the West Africa Squadron in 1816, formed in 1808 in response to An Act for the Abolition of the Slave Trade in Britain that was passed in 1807.
 The role of the Squadron was to patrol the West Africa coastline, intercepting slaving vessels.
-Most notably, Queen Charlotte gained notoriety when she captured the Le Louis – a French slaving vessel – on 11^{th} March 1816.
+Most notably, Queen Charlotte gained notoriety when she captured the Le Louis – a French slaving vessel – on 11 March 1816.
 Le Louis was taken off Cape Mesurado having set sail from Martinique in January 1816.
 Following engagement, the ship was taken to Freetown, Sierra Leone, where the Admiralty courts legally confirmed the free status of those on board who had been enslaved.
 They were then consigned by the colonial government to a variety of unfree labour apprenticeships as part of their transition to becoming 'free subjects'.

-HMS Queen Charlotte’s seizure of Le Louis, however, caused a legal controversy that tested and defeated Britain’s right to search suspected and actual slaving vessels by challenging the Vienna Declaration of 1815.
+HMS Queen Charlottes seizure of the French slave ship Le Louis, however, caused a legal controversy that tested and defeated Britain's right to search suspected and actual slave ships by challenging the Vienna Declaration of 1815.
 Sir William Scott, Judge of the High Court of Admiralty, ruled that the right to visit and search royal warships did not exist in peacetime, except in the case of piracy, but because the transatlantic slave trade was not piracy under the Law of Nations, nor had the French declared the transatlantic slave trade to be piracy, the Royal Navy had no right to intercept Le Louis.
 Scott added:

-“A nation is not justified in assuming rights that do not belong to her merely because she means to apply them to a laudable purpose; nor in setting out upon a moral crusade of converting other nations by unlawful force...”
+"A nation is not justified in assuming rights that do not belong to her merely because she means to apply them to a laudable purpose; nor in setting out upon a moral crusade of converting other nations by unlawful force..."

-He ended by stating that no government could “force the way to liberation of Africa by trampling on the independence of other states of Europe.”
+He ended by stating that no government could "force the way to liberation of Africa by trampling on the independence of other states of Europe."

 Later that year, Queen Charlotte was Lord Exmouth's flagship during the Bombardment of Algiers in 1816.
 On 17 September 1817, Linnet, a tender to Queen Charlotte, seized a smuggled cargo of tobacco.
 The officers and crew of Queen Charlotte shared in the prize money.
 On 17 December 1823, Queen Charlotte was driven into the British ship Brothers at Portsmouth, Hampshire, England.
 Brothers suffered severe damage in the collision.